jdjin3000/PRG-MoE/README.md

 # Conversational Emotion-Cause Pair Extraction with Guided Mixture of Experts

-This repository is the official implementation of [Conversational Emotion-Cause Pair Extraction with Guided Mixture of Experts](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [Conversational Emotion-Cause Pair Extraction with Guided Mixture of Experts].

 ## Dependencies